Finance system in Azerbaijan

-The Finance system in Azerbaijan consists of government policy and arrangements for borrowing and lending and the transfer of assets.
-The system is composed of banks, insurance companies, other financial institutions, pension system, financial markets and payment systems.
+The finance system in Azerbaijan comprises the government’s policies and institutional arrangements for borrowing, lending, and asset transfers.
+It includes banks, insurance companies, other financial institutions, the pension system, financial markets, and payment systems.

 Financial policy of Azerbaijan is aimed at the implementation of the state program of economic development of the Republic.
-The development of the Azerbaijani financial system and the whole market infrastructure depends on the activities of commercial banks, insurance company and other financial institutions.
+The development of the Azerbaijani financial system and the whole market infrastructure depends on the activities of commercial banks, insurance companies and other financial institutions.

 Financial policy

-The purpose of financial policy is to ensure the stable development of the state economy by using of financial relations and financial potential of the country.
-The main objectives of Financial policy in Azerbaijan are consist of:
+The purpose of financial policy is to ensure the stable development of the state economy by using the financial relations and financial potential of the country.
+The main objectives of Financial policy in Azerbaijan consist of: